Space exploration: Rationales

-"Develop multi-stage rockets capable of placing satellites, animals, and humans in space.
+Develop multi-stage rockets capable of placing satellites, animals, and humans in space.

 Development of large, winged reusable spacecraft capable of carrying humans and equipment into Earth orbit in a way that made space access routine and cost-effective.

 Construction of a large, permanently occupied space station to be used as a platform both to observe Earth and from which to launch deep space expeditions.

 Launching the first human flights around the Moon, leading to the first landings of humans on the Moon, with the intent of exploring that body and establishing permanent lunar bases.

-Assembly and fueling of spaceships in Earth orbit for the purpose of sending humans to Mars with the intent of eventually colonizing that planet".
+Assembly and fueling of spaceships in Earth orbit for the purpose of sending humans to Mars with the intent of eventually colonizing that planet.

 Known as the Von Braun Paradigm, the plan was formulated to lead humans in the exploration of space.
 Von Braun's vision of human space exploration served as the model for efforts in space exploration well into the twenty-first century, with NASA incorporating this approach into the majority of their projects.
 The steps were followed out of order, as seen by the Apollo program reaching the moon before the space shuttle program was started, which in turn was used to complete the International Space Station.
 Von Braun's Paradigm formed NASA's drive for human exploration, in the hopes that humans discover the far reaches of the universe.

 NASA has produced a series of public service announcement videos supporting the concept of space exploration.

-Overall, the public remains largely supportive of both crewed and uncrewed space exploration.
+Overall, the U.S. public remains largely supportive of both crewed and uncrewed space exploration.
 According to an Associated Press Poll conducted in July 2003, 71% of U.S. citizens agreed with the statement that the space program is "a good investment", compared to 21% who did not.